-Bonneville Communications (BonCom) - is the State's contracted firm for professional services in the area of public outreach.
+Penna Powers- is the State's contracted firm for professional services in the area of public outreach.
 They are contracted in accordance with the State's procurement policies.
 Our major focus for this contract is our Truck Smart programs for public education and outreach.
-Costs include \$151,500 for Truck Smart driver education instructors and project expansion, \$22,500 for website mainenance, improvements and administration, and \$28,630 for production and printing of Trucksmart education materials for the classroom and safety outreach events.
+Costs include \$130,000 for Truck Smart driver education instructors, \$5,000 for website maintenance, improvements and administration, and \$5,000 for production and printing of Trucksmart education materials for the classroom and safety outreach events.
+As we learn what classrooms will be like during this pandemic, we will make adjestments to what we do in the classroom vs on-line learning.
+We are also beginning a TruckSmart safety campaign utilizing safety advertisements on streaming services and billboards.
+This will utilize another \$162,846.77 to educate Commerical and Non-Commercial Drivers alike on safe travels around Commercial Vehicles.